 A new strain of coronavirus, COVID-19, emerged in Wuhan, China, in December 2019.
 The World Health Organisation declared COVID-19 as a Public Health Emergency of International Concern on 30 January 2020, and updated its classification to that of a pandemic on 11 March 2020.

-This dedicated COVID-19 section of our website will act as a homepage for our updates on various key legal issues which directors, managers and legal counsel should consider.
+This portal is continuously being updated and contains our latest updates on various key legal issues which directors, managers and legal counsel should consider.
 Such issues range from employer responsibilities to commercial contracts, and from data protection implications to risk minimisation and dispute resolution, and are evolving daily as the virus spreads and governments react.

-We hope that the information contained in this COVID-19 section is useful.
+We hope that the information contained in this COVID-19 portal is useful.

 For more information or advice on what COVID-19 may mean for you or your organisation, please contact a member of our COVID-19 team, or your usual ByrneWallace contact.